We’re The Landscape Company You’ve Been Looking For!

 Licia Young, James’ wife, is the office manager of Blue Wheelbarrow.
 She also runs Liciabeads.com which is a small jewelry making and supply business where she combines gemstone and glass beads with wire wrapping techniques to create personal, one-of-a-kind, handmade, local jewelry.

 A Little Bit About Us

 Blue Wheelbarrow Landscapes started in 2003 as Ginkgo Landscape Design.
-The change in name to Blue Wheelbarrow signals a shift in focus from purely aesthetic and experiential landscapes to landscapes that focus on renewable energy inputs, good health, self-reliance without exclusion of community reliance, productivity, and resilience.
-This change is fueled by the coming challenges posed by climate change and the economic impact of dwindling resources.
+The change in name to Blue Wheelbarrow signals a shift in focus from mostly aesthetic landscape experiences to landscapes that focus more on sustainability, healthy living, and resilience.
+This change is fueled by resource depletion and increasing pollution that will challenge the way we live today and the near future.

 Our Blue Wheelbarrow symbol represents handmade craftsmanship, renewable energy use, localism, non-industrialism, simplicity of form, functional elegance, reliability, and strength.
-As we search for greater resilience we will go outside the lines of landscaping.
-At the same time, a broad definition of landscaping can include all the world around us even the way we build our most dense cityscape.
-As a result, topics covered in our blog and what we may end up doing as a business may extend beyond your typical landscaper/gardening fare.
+A broad definition of landscaping includes all the world around us.
+Beyond just our yards, it extends wherever we interact with Nature, even in the way we build our most dense cityscapes.

-We will see, the future promises to be nothing like today.
+We know big changes are coming.
+The future promises to be nothing like today.

 We would like to work anywhere in Washington and beyond.
 For instance, we would love to work in Hawaii.
 Unfortunately, you know how much it costs to travel.
 I think I’m dropping a hint.
 If free plane tickets to paradise are not in the offering, we’d like to keep our work area restricted near home base to reduce commuting, as shown above.
 Design work requires fewer trips.
 Installations usually requires more trips.
 It depends on the project.